 Memory Care at Brookdale Farmington Hills North

 Our memory care focuses on creating a personalized experience.
 That means there is no one-size-fits-all approach to care here.
-Techniques that work for one resident may not work for your family member, so we tailor care to the person and help ensure their needs are well-known with consistent care assignments.
+Techniques that work for one resident may not work for your family member, so we tailor care to the person and help address their needs with consistent care assignments whenever possible.
 Whether it’s our Clare Bridge program for mid to late stages of dementia or our Solace program for the advanced stages of dementia, we have purposeful programs with the compassionate care you and your family need.
 Here are some of the programs and services we offer:

 Clare Bridge is our exclusive brand of dementia care created more than 30 years ago.